 - Tie back your hair and roll up any long sleeves.

 - Wash your face with warm water and a gentle soap.
 Pat your sweet face dry with a clean towel.
 Look at how pretty you are!
 Smile at yourself in the mirror.

-- Dip your fingertips into a jar of honey, and apply small dollops of honey directly to your skin all around your face.
+- Dip your fingertips into a jar of honey, and apply small dollops of honey directly to your skin all over your face.
 Use the fingertips of both hands to very gently spread the honey around, including on your lips and in the folds around your nose.